A topic from the subject of Organic Chemistry in Chemistry.

 Data Analysis

-The data from organic synthesis experiments is used to determine the yield, purity, and other properties of the product.
+Data from organic synthesis experiments is used to determine the yield, purity, and other properties of the product.
 This data is then used to optimize the synthetic method and to determine the feasibility of scaling up the reaction.
+Techniques like NMR, IR, and Mass Spectrometry are commonly employed.

 Applications